Debug API requests in Postman

-If an API request isn't behaving as expected, there can be many possible reasons.
-You can ask Postbot to help you find out what the problem is, you can use the Postman Console to troubleshoot the request, or you can debug the request by HTTP version.
+If an API request isn’t behaving as expected, there can be many possible reasons.
+You can ask Postbot to help you find out what the problem is, or use the Postman Console to troubleshoot the request.
 This guide also lists some common issues and their causes.

 This guide discusses troubleshooting API requests.
 To troubleshoot issues with the Postman app, see Troubleshoot app issues.
 To troubleshoot issues with Postman Monitors, see Troubleshooting monitors.

-Postman will indicate any whitespace or invalid characters in parts of your request that may not function as expected so that you can rectify your values.
+Postman indicates any whitespace or invalid characters in parts of your request that may not function as expected so that you can fix your values.
 Invalid characters are highlighted in the request method, URL (including the path), parameters, headers (including your key names), and body.

-If Postman isn't able to send your request or doesn't receive a response, you will get a message with details about the error.
+If Postman isn’t able to send your request or doesn’t receive a response, you’ll get a message with details about the error.
 Select View in Console to get an overview of your request and to help identify the source of the issue.

 If you get an unexpected error when you send a request, you can ask Postbot for help.
-Select What's wrong? in the error message.
-Postbot will tell you about any problems it can identify, and it will offer possible solutions for fixing the issue.
+Click What’s wrong? in the error message.
+Postbot tells you about any problems it can identify, and offers possible solutions for fixing the issue.

-For more information on Postbot, visit About Postbot.
+For more information on Postbot, see About Postbot.

 The Postman Console logs the following information: